djepar/CoursGenInfo/Programmation/python/CourseraGoogleAutomation/TroubleShooting/noteTroubleshooting.md

 ## Dealing with Intermittent Issues
 If possible, adding code to have more information.
 Heisenbug or the observer effect : "observing a phenomen alters the phenomenon."

+# Binary Search a Problem
+Faster, but need a sorted list.

+## Applying Binary Search in Troubleshooting
+Bisecting the problem : each part of the problem we know is working can be put aside.

+git let us use `bisect` that do that automaticaly.

+## Finding Invalid Data
+`cat contacts.csv | ./import.py --server test`
+Important to put server.
+Using `wc` to count the number of files
+`wc -l contacts.csv`
+Searching invalid Data with head and tail
+`head -50 contacts.csv | ./import.py --server test`
+`less -50 contacts.csv | ./import.py --server test`
+`head -50 contacts.csv | tail -25 | head -13 ./import.py --server test`